The Limits of Leverage: Implications and Applications

 The central quantity here is the portfolio weight volatility $\sigma \pi_t (1-\pi_t)$, which vanishes for the single-asset portfolios $\pi_t = 0$ or $\pi_t = 1$, remains bounded above by $\sigma/4$ in the long-only case $\pi_t \in [0,1]$, and rises quickly with leverage ($\pi_t>1$).
 This quantity is important because it measures the extent to which a portfolio, left to itself, strays from its initial composition in response to market shocks and, by reflection, the quantity of trading that is necessary to keep it within some region.
 In the long-only case, the portfolio weight volatility decreases as the no-trade region widens to span $[0,1]$, which means that a portfolio tends to spend more time near the boundaries.
 By contrast, with leverage portfolio weight volatility increases, which means that a wider boundary does not necessarily mitigate trading costs.

-Consistent with this intuition, equations \eqref{eq: mean asympt}, \eqref{eq: vol asympt} show that the impact of trading costs is smaller on long-only portfolios, but rises quickly with leverage.
-Small trading costs reduce returns and increase volatility at the order of $\varepsilon^{2/3}$ but, crucially, as leverage increases the error of this approximation also increases, and lower values of $\gamma$ make it precise for ever smaller values of $\varepsilon$.
+Consistent with this intuition, equation \eqref{eq: mean asympt} shows that the impact of trading costs is small on long-only portfolios, but rises quickly with leverage, reducing returns at the order of $\varepsilon^{2/3}$ for $\pi_*>1$.
+Of course, this expansion is valid for small $\varepsilon$ while holding the value of $\gamma$ fixed.
+As $\gamma$ declines to zero, both the expected return and volatility diverge, but so does the impact of trading costs, making the asymptotics for $\gamma>0$ uninformative for the risk-neutral limit $\gamma=0$.

 The performance \eqref{eq: performance asympt} coincides at the first order with the equivalent safe rate from utility maximization with constant relative risk aversion $\gamma$ \cite[Equation (2.4)]{gerhold.al.11}, supporting the interpretation of $\gamma$ as a risk-aversion parameter, and confirming that, for asymptotically small costs, the efficient frontier captures the risk-return trade-off faced by a utility maximizer.